nushell/nushell.github.io/book/hooks.md

 }
 ```

-Also, it might be more practical to update the existing config with new hooks like this, instead of defining the whole config:
+Also, it might be more practical to update the existing config with new hooks, instead of defining the whole config from scratch:

 ```
 let-env config = ($env.config | upsert hooks {